-Aside from the idioms we try to decode on Typing Adventure, we know that some English phrases and sayings (whether they come from British or American English origins) can also be confusing.
+Aside from the idioms we try to decode on Typing Adventure, we know that some phrases and sayings on the English language (whether they come from British or American English origins) can also be confusing.
 So, to help people unfamiliar with certain phrases or are non-native English speakers, we’ve also expanded our decoding articles to phrases and sayings that aren’t necessarily idioms.

 To recap, idiomatic expressions are proverbs or even phrases that require context to understand.
 Taken literally, they may not make so much sense, but in some cases, the idiom is used very often that plenty of people fluent in English don’t realize they’re saying an idiom.
 This could be a problem for people who aren’t fluent that hear and don’t understand these expressions, so we’ve made it our mission to try to explain what they mean and why.

 But even when some phrases or expressions don’t even require idioms to be said, there’s still the problem of understanding what it means.
 Take, for this article, the saying “respect is earned, not given.”
 Respect is a universal concept: be kind and courteous to others.
 But some people may not understand the difference between respect that is earned and respect that is given, as respect for certain kinds of people may vary according to different cultures.